 Each of us can find rest for the soul and everlasting love in the fortress of God’s grace.

 The Women’s Missionary Federation will meet on Thur.
-May 2 at 1 p.m. at the church.
-Elva will lead the Bible study and Loretta will host the dessert.
+Aug.
+10 at 1 p.m.
 All ladies are invited.

-Men’s breakfast will be Saturday, May 4 at 8 a.m.
+This month men’s breakfast will be Aug.
+5 at 8 a.m.
 If you’d like to help prepare the breakfast talk with Pastor Craig.

 A new Sunday school year will start Sept.
 10. Sunday school will be that week and each week after that at 9:30 a.m. with classes for all ages.
 It’s a great time of studying God’s Word with others.
 You’re encouraged to be in prayer for the Christian Education committee, Sunday school superintendent and teachers as they make plans for the new school year.